biocore/qiime/doc/scripts/make_prefs_file.rst

 	**[OPTIONAL]**

 	-b, `-`-mapping_headers_to_use
-		Mapping fields touse in prefs file [default: ALL] -k, `-`-background_color
+		Mapping fields to use in prefs file [default: ALL] -k, `-`-background_color
 		This is the backgroundcolor to  use in the plots. [default: black] -d, `-`-monte_carlo_dists